Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 Lion’s mane mushrooms growing at Real Mushrooms’ organic farm.

-While adding fresh mushrooms to your diet is a good way to get their nutritional benefits, you won’t be getting all of the lion’s mane mushroom health benefits this way.
+While adding fresh mushrooms to your diet is a good way to get their nutritional benefits, you won’t get all of the lion’s mane mushroom health benefits this way.
 Your body can’t absorb most of the active compounds from the cooked mushrooms.

 Active compounds such as hericenones, erinacines, and beta-glucans are responsible for most of the lion’s mane mushroom health benefits, like its brain-boosting traits.

-These compounds need to be extracted with the use of specific mushroom extraction processes suitable for lion’s mane.
+These compounds must be extracted using specific mushroom extraction processes suitable for lion’s mane.

 Extract powders have a higher bioavailability of active compounds, which means your body gets all the benefits of these functional mushrooms.

-However, you should exercise extra caution when you are buying a lion’s mane supplement since not all supplements are made equal.
+However, you should exercise extra caution when buying a lion’s mane supplement since not all supplements are equal.

 Some are made from non-organic mushrooms, while others are made from mycelium (the “root system” of the mushroom).
 Using a mycelium-based supplement means you get more starch than health-benefiting compounds.